DeepLabCut/DLC2NWB/README.md

 # Welcome to the DeepLabCut 2 Neurodata Without Borders Repo

-Here we provide utilities to convert DeepLabCut (DLC), output to/from Neurodata Without Borders (NWB) format.
+Here we provide utilities to convert DeepLabCut (DLC) output to/from Neurodata Without Borders (NWB) format.
 This repository also elaborates a way for how pose estimation data should be represented in NWB.

 Currently this is in alpha mode!

-Specifically, this package allows you to store DLC's predictions on videos (*.h5 files) into NWB format.
+Specifically, this package allows you to convert DLC's predictions on videos (*.h5 files) into NWB format.
 This is best explained with an example

 # Example use: